 The Flanders Region currently counts five local film offices situated in the region’s key cities: Antwerp, Bruges, Ghent, Leuven and Ostend.
 These offices offer support and introductions to film crews and issue film permits within their city boundaries.

 The Agency for Nature & Forests, which handles a large number of nature reserves, forests and parks in the Flanders Region also has its own film office issuing film permits and making risk assessments for film and photo shoots in its locations.

 In cities and towns that do not have a specific film office, permits are usually issued by the tourism department or the town clerk.
 For more information on film permit procedures within the Flanders Region, please get in touch with the Screen Flanders film commission.

 Filming in private locations

 The terms and conditions for the use of a private location always need to be negotiated with the owner of the location.
 They are often part of a written agreement between the owner and producer.

-Screen Flanders always advises to get in touch with a local professional location scout to assist you in your search for private locations.
-An overview of professional location scouts active in the Flanders Region can be consulted in the Screen Flanders online industry database.
+Screen Flanders always recommends getting in touch with a local professional location scout to assist you in your search for private locations.

-A public liability insurance is required for film producers to cover small material damage and injuries.
-Additional entertainment insurances for film may also cover damages to natural settings (houses, nature and heritage sites, etc.) and entrusted goods, fire damage, etc. In many cases a copy of the film insurance policy is required in order to apply for a film permit.
-A list of local insurance firms that offer specialised entertainment insurances can beconsulted in our online production guide.
+Public liability insurance is required for film producers to cover small material damage and injuries.
+Additional entertainment insurance for film may also cover damage to natural settings (houses, nature and heritage sites, etc.) and entrusted goods, fire damage, etc. In many cases a copy of the film insurance policy is required in order to apply for a film permit.